Lipschitz and biLipschitz Maps on Carnot Groups: Jones-Type Decomposition for Carnot Groups

 Restricting attention to the first Heisenberg group $H_1$, we use this corollary to show that if we only consider maps whose domains are open, two questions from \cite{H} are equivalent.
 To begin we need two more definitions.

-\begin{defi} Suppose $Q_1$ and $Q_2 $ are metric spaces with Hausdorff dimension $k$. $Q_1$ \textbf{looks down on} $Q_2$ if there exists a Lipschitz function $f$ from some subset of $Q_1$ to $Q_2$ such that the image of $f$ has nonzero Hausdorff $k$-measure. \end{defi}
+\begin{defi} Suppose $Q_1$ and $Q_2 $ are metric spaces with Hausdorff dimension $k$.
+We say that $Q_1$ \textbf{looks down on} $Q_2$ if there exists a Lipschitz function $f$ from some subset of $Q_1$ to $Q_2$ such that the image of $f$ has nonzero Hausdorff $k$-measure. \end{defi}

 \begin{defi} Suppose $Q$ is a metric space with Hausdorff dimension $k$.
-We say that $Q$ is \textbf{minimal} in looking down if whenever $Q'$ is a metric space with Hausdorff dimension $k$ such that $Q$ looks down on $Q'$, $Q'$ also looks down on $Q$. \end{defi}
+We say that $Q$ is \textbf{minimal in looking down} if whenever $Q'$ is a metric space with Hausdorff dimension $k$ such that $Q$ looks down on $Q'$, $Q'$ also looks down on $Q$. \end{defi} Note that the above definition is formulated differently from the definition given in \cite{H}.

 Question 22 in \cite{H} asks whether the first Heisenberg group is minimal in looking down and Question 24 asks if every Lipschitz map from $H_1$ to a metric space with nontrivial Hausdorff 4-measure is biLipschitz on some subset with positive Hausdorff 4-measure.